-18. Restraint / Positive handling plans
+17. Restraint / Positive handling plans

-- 18.1.
-Where a child's behaviour could present a significant risk of injury to themselves, other people, or property the academy will complete a risk assessment and determine if an individual child requires a positive handling plan to be put in place. - 18.2.
+- 17.1.
+Where a child's behaviour could present a significant risk of injury to themselves, other people, or property the academy will complete a risk assessment and determine if an individual child requires a positive handling plan to be put in place. - 17.2.
 These plans will be developed in the child's best interests and agreed by staff, parents and the child concerned wherever possible.
-They will be reviewed at least termly or when the needs of the child change. - 18.3.
+They will be reviewed at least termly or when the needs of the child change. - 17.3.
 The plan will document situations that may trigger challenging behaviour and any successful preventative strategies.
 The plan will also document how physical intervention should be used appropriately.

-19. Recording, reporting and responding to incidents of restraint/positive handling/use of reasonable force
+18. Recording, reporting and responding to incidents of restraint/positive handling/use of reasonable force

-- 19.1.
+- 18.1.
 All incidents of positive handling/restraint must be notified to the safeguarding team using the 'Restraint Notification Form' on OAT.net.
 In addition, the 'Restraint Record Form' must be completed on OAT.net and also uploaded onto CPOMs into the child's record.
-This must be completed as soon as is practicable, and within 24 hours of an incident taking place, by all those involved. - 19.2.
-Parents will be informed on the same day as the incident and invited into the academy to discuss the incident as soon as practicable. - 19.3.
+This must be completed as soon as is practicable, and within 24 hours of an incident taking place, by all those involved. - 18.2.
+Parents will be informed on the same day as the incident and invited into the academy to discuss the incident as soon as practicable. - 18.3.
 A written review of the incident must be conducted by the principal and DSL and recorded on CPOMs within 5 working days and any positive handling plan updated as appropriate.

-20. Behaviour outside of academy premises
+19. Behaviour outside of academy premises

-- 20.1.
+- 19.1.
 The academy can sanction children for misbehaviour outside of the academy premises to such an extent as is reasonable.
-Conduct outside the academy premises, including online conduct, that might result in a sanction includes misbehaviour: - when taking part in any academy-organised or academy-related activity - when travelling to or from the academy - when wearing academy uniform - when in some other way identifiable as a child at the school - that could have repercussions for the orderly and safe running of the academy - that poses a threat to another child - that could adversely affect the reputation of the academy - 20.2.
-The decision to sanction a child will be lawful if it is made on the academy premises or elsewhere at a time when the child is under the control or charge of a member of staff of the academy. - 20.3.
-When non-criminal poor behaviour and bullying occurs off the academy premises or online and is witnessed by a staff member or reported to the academy, the academy will respond accordingly.
+Conduct outside the academy premises, including online conduct, that might result in a sanction includes misbehaviour: - when taking part in any academy-organised or academy-related activity

-20.4.
+- when travelling to or from the academy - when wearing academy uniform - when in some other way identifiable as a child at the school - that could have repercussions for the orderly and safe running of the academy - that poses a threat to another child - that could adversely affect the reputation of the academy - 19.2.
+The decision to sanction a child will be lawful if it is made on the academy premises or elsewhere at a time when the child is under the control or charge of a member of staff of the academy. - 19.3.
+When non-criminal poor behaviour and bullying occurs off the academy premises or online and is witnessed by a staff member or reported to the academy, the academy will: - gather information and evidence - take incident accounts including from the alleged perpetrator - inform parents of the incident - inform any relevant services/agencies e.g. children's services, youth offending team - 19.4.
 Following confirmed misbehaviour outside of academy premises, the academy may impose the normal sanctions as stipulated in the sanctions guide.

-21. Searching, screening and confiscation
+20. Searching, screening and confiscation